Scratch Stock Holder

 The table was missing all of the leaves for the extension, which is no problem.
 However I could not match the profile on the top edge with any of the router bits and molding heads that I have. so I made a profile on a piece of old card stock and then designed a holder for the blade.

-If you have any need for a specialty tool you can download the PDF file Scratch Stock IT’S FREE 🙂
+If you have any need for this specialty tool you can download the FREE PDF file here Scratch Stock 🙂

 There will be a plan available for this cleverly designed dining table in the very near future